Target launches new paid membership program in a bid to drive sales at a time of cautious spending

-NEW YORK (AP) — Target, looking for ways to add sales, is relaunching its Target Circle loyalty program including a new paid membership with unlimited free same-day delivery in as little as an hour for orders over $35.
+NEW YORK (AP) — Target, looking for ways to reverse a sales malaise, is getting into Amazon territory: the paid membership game.

-The loyalty program called Target Circle 360 will launch with a special offer for new members for $49 per year from April 7 through May 18.
-The current Target Circle program has more than 100 million members.
-The relaunch comes as Target aims to copy the success of Amazon’s juggernaut Amazon Prime and follow Walmart’s membership program.
+The Minneapolis discounter said Tuesday the new paid program, called Target Circle 360, will offer unlimited free same-day delivery in as little as an hour for orders over $35 and free two-day shipping.
+It will launch with a special offer for new members for $49 per year from April 7 through May 18.
+After that, it will cost $99 per year.
+But Target Circle credit card holders can sign up for the lower price anytime.

+The discounter said its current Target Circle program has more than 100 million members who shop and spend more than five times more than non-members.

-Target unveiled a series of steps at its annual investors’ meeting Tuesday that aim to rejuvenate sales and traffic.
-Target will refresh its stores, and over the next decade, the Minneapolis discounter will build more than 300 new stores.
+The launch of a new paid membership program was one of several key moves announced at Target's annual investors’ meeting Tuesday that aim to rejuvenate sales and traffic.
+The discounter also said it will refresh its stores and expand its highly successful store-owned brands, which combined generate $30 billion in sales.
+And over the next decade, the chain will build more than 300 new stores.

+The investor meeting comes as the latest financial results show Target's shoppers remain cautious about spending on discretionary items as they are squeezed by inflation and high borrowing and credit card costs.
+The company reported its first annual decline in sales — 1.7% — in seven years.

-Revenue rose slightly from a year ago and also topped projections.
-Comparable sales — those from stores or digital channels operating at least 12 months — slipped 4.4%.
-But the declines slowed compared with the 4.9% drop in the third quarter and 5.4% drop in the second.
+Revenue rose slightly in the latest quarter from a year ago and also topped projections.
+But comparable sales — those from stores or digital channels operating at least 12 months — slipped 4.4%.
+The declines, however, slowed compared with the 4.9% drop in the third quarter and 5.4% drop in the second.

-The investor meeting comes as Target's shoppers remain cautious about spending on discretionary items as they are squeezed by inflation and high borrowing and credit card costs.

 Target is more vulnerable than Walmart and other big box discounters.
-More than half of its annual sales come from discretionary items like toys, fashion and electronic gadgets, things that many Americans have stopped buying.
+More than half of its annual sales come from discretionary items like toys, fashion and electronic gadgets, things that many Americans have pulled back on buying.

+But Target has also stumbled because of its own mistakes.
+For several quarters, it had to right its inventory levels after being burdened with heavily stocked warehouses in the summer of 2022.
+The inventory glut forced it to discount heavily to clear out those goods.

 Target has been trying to strike the right balance between offering good value while also infusing its stores with trendy goods.
 Last month, the retailer launched a new collection called Dealworthy which features nearly 400 everyday basics starting at less than $1, with most items under $10.
 They include clothing and accessories, home items and electronics.